Updated 13 Feb 2021

 He would continue to refine his understanding and to design aircraft until the end of the 1980s.
 It is perhaps telling that one of his last, but unbuilt designs, the Piernifero 3 ultralight sailplane, had turned-down wingtips; his formula to date had eveidently not entirely satisfied him, but had light finally dawned?
 Perhaps the persistence of the Zanonia's reflex camber in its aerofoil answers that question.

-Bowers remained (and as far as I know still remains) unaware that he had been beaten to the discovery of proverse yaw by almost 90 years and to its practical realisation by exactly one century, believing that none of his predecessors had seen its possibility in the bell-shaped distribution.
+Bowers remained (and as far as I know still remains) unaware that he had been beaten to the discovery of proverse yaw by almost 90 years and to its practical realisation by just over a century, believing that none of his predecessors had seen its possibility in the bell-shaped distribution.

-His analyses have certainly taken our understanding forwards, refining Dunne's rather crude arguments requiring downforce at the tips to a more nuanced relationship between airflow deflection, washout and the resulting lift and drag.
+His analyses have certainly taken our understanding forwards, not only systematising and quantifying Dunne's intuitions but also refining his rather crude arguments requiring downforce at the tips to a more nuanced relationship between airflow deflection, washout and the resulting lift and drag.